erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 #> Error in run_function(number = c(2, 5, 1), fun = sort, decreasing = TRUE) :
 #>   unused argument (decreasing = TRUE)

-# However, if we add the non-specific argument ... in our higher order function,
+# However, if we add the non-specific argument ... in our function,
 # we can access additional arguments from our input function.

 run_function_flexible <- function(number, fun, ...) {